cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

      "license": "ISC"
    }

-Next, we create some directories and files that we will fill with code:
+Of course, you can init without this flag or change the file after-the-fact to your liking.
+Next, I create some directories and files that will be filled with code:

 .. code:: bash